Healthcare Cost

 The average cost of an ambulance ride is $2125.
 However, factors like ground mileage and severity of services affect the final prices of ambulance services.
 Ambulance rides are not protected under the No Surprises Act, which aims to reduce surprise medical billing.
 Given the high and unpredictable cost of ambulance services, patients need to understand the factors contributing to cost.

-Average Cost of an Ambulance Ride
+Average Out Of Pocket Cost of an Ambulance Ride

 The average cost of an ambulance ride without insurance in the United States can range from a few hundred to several thousand dollars, depending on these and various other factors.
 The average base rate might range from $400 to $1,200 or more, while mileage can cost anywhere from $10 to $30 per mile, and these are ballpark figures and can vary widely.

-1. Base Rate (or Pickup Fee): $400-$1200
+1. Base Rate/Pickup Fee: $400-$1200

 This is a fixed fee for the ambulance service, regardless of the distance traveled.
 It generally covers the costs associated with having personnel and ambulances available to respond to calls.